 Why the Impact Screen Matters

 In a home golf simulator, the impact screen does more than display the simulator image.
 It is also the main surface taking repeated golf shots.
-That means it needs to fit the room, handle ball impact, work with your projector or display plan, and sit inside a safe hitting environment.
+In many builds, the screen works together with a frame, side panels, top protection, netting, or a full simulator enclosure to create the hitting bay.

 Many golfers focus first on screen size, but size is only one part of the decision.
 A screen that is too large for the room can create mounting problems.
 A screen that is too small can make the simulator feel cramped.
 A screen that is too tight, too close, or poorly protected can create bounceback and safety issues.

-A screen should be planned as part of the room, not as a separate item.
+A screen should be planned as part of the room and enclosure, not as a separate item.
 These are the basic factors to think through before buying.

 Screen Size

 Bigger can feel more immersive, but only if the room supports it.
-Width, height, ceiling clearance, side protection, and projector image size all matter.
+Width, height, ceiling clearance, side protection, enclosure depth, and projector image size all matter.

 Screen Material

 Screen material affects durability, image quality, noise, ball impact feel, and long-term wear.
-The best choice depends on budget and how often the simulator will be used.
+The best choice depends on budget, ball speed, and how often the simulator will be used.

-A screen needs enough support to hang cleanly without creating unsafe rebound.
+A screen needs enough support to hang cleanly inside the frame or enclosure without creating unsafe rebound.
 Too loose or too tight can both cause problems depending on the setup.

 Screen size should be based on the simulator space you actually have.
 A wide screen may look great, but the room still needs enough space for side protection, frame or enclosure depth, mat placement, and a comfortable hitting position.